-The Montgomery County R-II School District is making an effort to prepare our students for the 21st century and a global economy by adopting and implementing Project Lead the Way (PLTW) in elementary through high school.
-Teachers began training this summer to prepare for the implementation of this engaging and innovative program.
-Professional development related to PLTW will be supported during Monday PD days at MCR-II.
+The Montgomery County R-II School District is making an effort to prepare our students for the 21st century and a global economy by adopting and implementing Project Lead the Way (PLTW) in middle and high school.

 From PLTW’s website, https://www.pltw.org: